Luigi Ferrajoli

-Luigi Ferrajoli (born Florence, Italy, August 6, 1940) is an Italian jurist, a disciple of Norberto Bobbio.
-He is one of the leading theorists of Garantism (legal theory) (garantismo jurídico), a theory he initially developed within the field of criminal law but which he regards as a general paradigm applicable to the protection of all fundamental rights.
-Ferrajoli defines himself as a critical legal positivist.
+Luigi Ferrajoli (born 6 August 1940) is an Italian jurist and disciple of Norberto Bobbio.
+Born in Florence, he is one of the leading theorists of garantism (garantismo jurídico in Spanish or simply garantismo in Italian), a theory he initially developed within the field of criminal law but that he regards as a general paradigm applicable to the protection of all fundamental rights.
+Ferrajoli defines himself as a critical legal positivist, and is also considered a philosopher.

 Selected works

-Many of Ferrajoli's works have been translated into Spanish by former Justice of the Supreme Court of Spain Perfecto Andrés Ibáñez.
+Many of Ferrajoli's works have been translated into Spanish by former Supreme Court of Spain justice Perfecto Andrés Ibáñez.
 His main works include: